 - be a national of Luxembourg;

-- enjoy full civil rights and political rights and present the necessary guarantee of good repute;
+- enjoy full civil and political rights and present the necessary guarantee of good repute;

-- have an appropriate knowledge of the Luxembourgish, French and German languages;
+- have sufficient knowledge of the Luxembourgish, French and German languages;

-- have followed a judicial or notarial traineeship for at least twelve months;
+- have followed a judicial or notarial traineeship of at least twelve months;

-- meet the requisite conditions of physical and mental aptitude, which are verified by a medical examination and a psychological examination.
+- meet the requisite conditions of physical and mental aptitude, which are verified by a medical and psychological examinations.

-The competitive examination for the recruitment of judges is organised by the commission for the recruitment and training of junior judges (‘the commission’).
+The competitive examination for the recruitment of judges is organised by the commission for the recruitment and training of junior judges (‘the commission’), made up exclusively of judges.
 This competitive examination comprises three written tests concerning civil law and civil procedure, criminal law and criminal procedure and administrative law and administrative disputes.
 The tests basically involve drafting a judgment or ruling.
-Successful candidates must obtain at least three fifths of the points available for the three tests and at least half the points available for each test.
+Successful candidates must obtain at least three fifths of the total points available for the three tests and at least half the points available for each test.
 Candidates are ranked by the commission according to their final scores.
 Candidates are recruited in order of their ranking.

-This is a subsidiary recruitment procedure that is organised only if the competitive examination fails to deliver the number of junior judges set each year by the Minister for Justice.
+This is an alternative recruitment procedure that is organised only if the competitive examination fails to deliver the number of junior judges set each year by the Minister for Justice.

 To be eligible to apply, a candidate must: